Baffxy/DroxenBot-Research/README.md

-# DroxenBot — An Autonomous Agent for Early Detection and Decision-Making in High-Velocity Digital Markets
+# DroxenBot: A Real-Time Autonomous Agent for On-Chain Detection and Ranking of Emerging Digital Assets

 ### Research Project Repository